-Your cost-sharing costs, that is, the amount a person pays for each Medicare Part D plan covered prescription drug after their drug plan begins to pay (i.e., your co-payments or coinsurance).
-So if you have a $30 co-payment for a particular medication that is covered by your Part D prescription drug plan, you get TrOOP credit for the $30.
+- Your formulary drug cost-sharing, that is, the amount a person pays for each Medicare Part D plan covered prescription drug after their drug plan begins to pay (i.e., your co-payments or coinsurance).
+So, if you have a $30 co-payment for a particular medication that is covered by your Part D prescription drug plan, you get TrOOP credit for the $30.
 If someone else, like a friend or family member, makes the payment for you (say, $30 in this example), then this amount is also counted toward TrOOP.
 So if your medication has a retail cost of $100, and your coverage cost is $30, your Medicare plan pays the other $70, and you get the $30 counted toward TrOOP.

-Any payments a person makes during their plan’s coverage gap, if the plan has a coverage gap (for instance, the Pharmaceutical industry is paying 70% of your brand-name drug cost while you are in the Donut Hole and this 70% of retail cost is counted toward your TrOOP or Donut Hole exit point.
+- Any payments a person makes during their plan’s coverage gap.
+This includes what you pay and what others pay on your behalf (for instance, the brand-name drug manufacturer is paying 70% of your brand-name drug cost while you are in the Donut Hole and this 70% of retail cost is counted toward your TrOOP or Donut Hole exit point).
 For example, if you purchase a formulary brand-name Medicare

-Part drug in the 2019 Coverage Gap or Donut Hole - you will get the Donut Hole
+Part D drug in the Coverage Gap or Donut Hole - you will get the Donut Hole

 discount of 75% (you pay 25%) and get credit for 95% of the retail cost toward